vknabel/Rock/README.md

 # Rock

-With Rock you can easily install CLIs build with Swift Package Manager.
+With Rock you can easily install CLIs built with Swift Package Manager locally and globally.
-The index of all supported libraries can be found on the [RockSpecs](https://github.com/vknabel/RockSpecs) repository.
+The index of all supported libraries can be found on the [RockSpecs](https://github.com/vknabel/RockSpecs) repository, but you can declare your own at your `Rockfile`.

 ## Overview